jasonelle-archive/docs/examples/jasonette/apps/beerjs/README.md

 The splash screen will show for 2 seconds and then load `index.json`.

-Its recommended to use this splash as a preloader of futher screens.
+Its recommended to use this splash as a preloader of further screens.

 ## index.json